1 Introduction to Devito

 1.4 Boundary Conditions in Devito

 Properly implementing boundary conditions is crucial for accurate PDE solutions.
 Devito provides several approaches, each suited to different situations.
+Boundary conditions fall into two broad categories:

 1.4.1 Dirichlet Boundary Conditions